Prunella are mat growing hardy perennials. They range from 15 to 30 cm (6 to 8 inches) in height.

-It should take from one to two months for the seeds to germinate at a temperature of 12 to 18 degrees centigrade.
-Once ready transplant outdoors with a spacing of about 30 to 45 cm.
+It should take from one to two months for the seeds to germinate at a temperature of 12 to 18 degrees centigrade (54 to 64°F).

-It is a good idea to plant in a confined area of the garden such as a rock garden, and to control rigorously as they can easily take over the garden (especially the lawn).
+It is a good idea to plant Prunella in a confined area of the garden, such as a rock garden, and to control them rigorously, as they can easily take over the garden (especially the lawn).